Written By: Devin Golden

 Where can I get radiation for my mesothelioma?

-Most cancer centers offer radiation as a treatment option.
+Most cancer centers offer radiation therapy for mesothelioma.
 If the center has a dedicated team for mesothelioma cases, they likely have state-of-the-art radiotherapy equipment and an on-staff radiation oncologist.
 Our Doctor Match service can help you find a hospital offering radiation as part of its treatment protocol.

 Sources & Author